 There are a lot of reasons that daycares require labels for all of the items brought to the center.
 Overwhelmingly, it seems that daycares are looking out for the child’s best interest by requiring labels on your baby’s belongings.

 There are several options for labeling baby bottles.
-The best option will allow you to label your baby’s name and ideally the date.
+The best option will allow you to label your baby’s name and ideally the date–many care providers require that the date and time be on each bottle.

 Read below to find out the pros and cons of each option!

-You can also purchase pre-cut peel and stick vinyl with your baby’s name (or cut special vinyl if you have a Cricut or Silhouette machine).
-These are definitely a visually appealing option, and when applied correctly, the stickers can last for a very long time.
+You can also purchase pre-cut peel-and-stick vinyl with your baby’s name (or cut special vinyl if you have a Cricut or Silhouette machine).
+These are definitely visually appealing options, and when applied correctly, the stickers can last for a very long time.
 However, this option does not allow you to include a date on your label.

 If you aren’t sure what these look like then you can check out a great example here.
 You can choose the color and letter that you want to have sent and once it goes onto your bottle it is rated for 6+ years of outdoor use, but can still be removed if necessary!